 Arab efforts to reconcile them made no progress.

 Hamas does not support Fatah's policy of seeking peace with Israel to end the West Bank occupation and create a Palestinian state there and in Gaza.
-It refuses to renounce violence or to recognize the Jewish state.
-The West regards Hamas as a terrorist organization and refuses to negotiate with it.
+It refuses to renounce violence or to recognise the Jewish state.
+The West regards Hamas as a terrorist organisation and refuses to negotiate with it.